Mycose/CMLazyScrollViewController/README.md

 ## Changes

+Future
+- Custom UIPageControl
+- UIPageControl left/right/top or bot
+- Any ideas or request ?

 v0.0.2 (WIP)
 - Vertical Scroll Support (almost done, just a little bug to fix)
 - Rotation Support (Done, will be in 0.0.2)